Wyoming Big Horn Mountain Riding Guest Ranch

 The average length of time spent in the saddle each day is between 2 and 6 hours

-although some groups may choose to increase or decrease the amount of time depending on the time of the year, weather and season.
-Your wrangler will be more than happy to accommodate your requests.
-If it is safe, feasible and there are 3 or 4 people interested in the ride, we can usually make it happen.
+although some rides may take longer or be shorter.
+Your wrangler will be more than happy to accommodate your requests if possible.
+If it is safe, feasible and there are 3 or 4 people interested in the ride and depending on weather conditions and riding level, we can usually make it happen.

 Riding Expectations

-When organizing rides, we consider the different levels of riders and their expectations.
-We also look at such things as the character of horse and rider, light handed or heavy-handed riders, athletic ability and other factors.
+When organizing rides, we carefully consider the riders abilities, fitness, and expectations.
+We also look at such things as the character of horse and rider, light handed or heavy-handed riders, athletic ability, and other factors.

 Helmets are Required for Children 14 Years of Age and Under